Slm0n87/ansible-keepalived-ipvsadm/README.md

 # ansible-keepalived-ipvsadm
-A keepalived and ipvsadm ansible role that can easily be adjusted with variables within the inventory file.
-The role uses "apt" as the test environment uses multiple Debian 12 (bookworm) virtual machines.
+A keepalived and ipvsadm ansible role that can be adjusted with variables within the inventory file.

 Simple ansible-playbook command with inventory are used to run this role.
 The main.yml inside the role's file uses directory traversal to access the other folders/files.
 > ansible-playbook main.yml -i inventory.ini